ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 ## Variable Declaration
 There are two keywords to declare a variable: `var` and `val`.

-`var` is used
-to declare a variable that behaves just as you would expect a normal Java variable to act.
+`var` is used to declare a variable that behaves just as you would expect an ordinary Java variable to act.
 The type of the variable is declared after the variable name, and declaring the type is optional if the variable is instantiated.
 ```
 var num = 12
 var name: String
 name = "Jane Doe"
 ```

-`val` is used to declare variables as read only, similar to declaring a variable final in Java.
+`val` is used to declare variables as read-only, similar to declaring a variable final in Java.
 Attempting to change the reference of a val will result in a compilation error.
 ```